This is our policy for protecting young people under 18, and other vulnerable people

 How to respond to allegations, disclosures or suspicions of abuse:

-All allegations, disclosures or suspicions of abuse, no matter how insignificant, must be recorded on an incident form and sent to the Director of Operations (DoD) in the first instance: firstname.lastname@example.org.
-The DoD will refer the incident to the Chair of the Board of Trustees (who is our designated child protection officer).
+All allegations, disclosures or suspicions of abuse, no matter how insignificant, must be recorded on an incident form and sent to the Director of Operations (DoO) in the first instance: email@example.com.
+The DoO will refer the incident to the Chair of the Board of Trustees (who is our designated child protection officer).
 No information must be withheld.

 The persons involved must not investigate the allegations, disclosures or suspicions but always refer to the Chair of the Board or in the event the chair is unavailable, the Local Authority Designated Officer (LADO) should be contacted dependent on the location the situation has occurred.
 The appropriate LADO’s contact details will be made known on the outset of any new charitable activities.